Players

 Maxine Willis flute

 A wind finalist in the BBC’s Young Musician of the Year competition, Maxine read English at Brasenose College Oxford, followed by two years of postgraduate study at the Royal College of Music having received an award from the Countess of Munster Musical trust.
 She has given recitals at St James Piccadilly, Union Chapel Islington, and the October Gallery WC1, and performed concertos both in England and France.
 Maxine plays with Welsh National Opera and Kokoro (contemporary ensemble of the Bournemouth Symphony Orchestra) and has appeared with Bournemouth Symphony Orchestra and the BBC Philharmonic.
-Maxine is the ensemble's resident sci-fi geek.

 Gwenllian